-As the concept is commonly used in hosting, it specifically involves sending your server to a data center to take advantage of their hardware friendly environment, especially with regards to security and climate.
-In other words, colocation has the same advantages as hosting does, but you are able to own the physical server as opposed to using space on the hosting company or data center’s servers.
+Generally, hosting uses this method, which involves moving your server to a colocation data center to take advantage of its hardware-friendly environment, particularly with regard to climate and security.
+Therefore, colocation offers almost the same benefits as hosting, but you own the physical server rather than renting space on the hosting company’s or data center’s servers.

 (Note that when your husband tells you that he wants to colocate with another woman to optimize for security and climate, that’s a warning sign.
 Unfortunately, you may need to get a new husband.)

 Your cost for bandwidth should be reduced in a colocation scenario.
 This occurs because you’re tapping directly into the bandwidth at a data center.
 You’re taking a piece of a big pie â€“ as opposed to requiring that your own bandwidth be allotted to the physical location of your business.
 Network connectivity also becomes more redundant.

 (Another warning sign is when your husband calls to excitedly tell you about his new redundant family.)